StrathCole/oracle-go/README.md

 4. Push: `git push origin feature/amazing-feature`
 5. Open Pull Request

-See [oracle-rework.md](oracle-rework.md) for planned features.

 ---

 ## 📄 License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-**Questions?** Check [.github/copilot-instructions.md](.github/copilot-instructions.md) for detailed architecture and development guidance.